stijn-dejongh/lovecraft_public_domain/raw_converts/o.md

 Fancying now that I had attained the very pinnacle of the castle, I commenced to rush up the few steps beyond the door; but the sudden veiling of the moon by a cloud caused me to stumble, and I felt my way more slowly in the dark.
-It was still very dark when I reached the grating&mdash;which I tried carefully and found unlocked, but which I did not open for fear of falling from the amazing height to which I had climbed.
+It was still very dark when I reached the grating--which I tried carefully and found unlocked, but which I did not open for fear of falling from the amazing height to which I had climbed.
 Then the moon came out.